Tunable Intrinsic Plasmons due to Band Inversion in Topological Materials

 Figure 2

 Band inversion has led to rich physical effects in both topological insulators and topological semimetals.
 It has been found that the inverted band structure with the Mexican-hat dispersion could enhance the interband correlation leading to a strong intrinsic plasmon excitation.
 Its frequency ranges from several meV to tens of meV and can be effectively tuned by the external fields.
 The electron-hole asymmetric term splits the peak of the plasmon excitation into double peaks.
 The fate and properties of this plasmon excitation can also act as a probe to characterize the topological phases even in lightly doped systems.
-We numerically demonstrate the impact of band inversion on plasmon excitations in magnetically doped thin films of three-dimensional strong topological insulators, V- or Cr-doped (Bi,Sb)2Te3, which support the quantum anomalous Hall states.
-Our work thus sheds some new light on the potential applications of topological materials in plasmonics.
+We numerically demonstrate the impact of band inversion on plasmon excitations in magnetically doped thin films of three-dimensional strong topological insulators, V- or Cr-doped (Bi,Sb)2Te3, and the results are consistent with our theoretical analysis.